uk-gov-mirror/companieshouse.psc-discrepancies.web.ch.gov.uk/README.md

 ### Local installation

-To run this Web Service outside of Vagrant, you'll still need to carry out the above Vagrant installation to get the API service(s) working in order for this app to work.
+To run this Web Service outside of Vagrant, you'll still need to carry out the above Vagrant installation first to get the API service working in order for this app to work.

 Having successfully installed Vagrant above, clone the Web Service [project](https://github.com/companieshouse/psc-discrepancies.web.ch.gov.uk) into your project root, and run the following commands:
 ```